 A 90% central credible interval will be calculated from the posterior distribution.
 The median of the posterior distribution will be used as the estimate.
 The model will be fit once using length as the explanatory variable and once using age, resulting in unique estimates and credible intervals for L50 and A50.

 Otolith-based Age

-Ages will be determined from otoliths using the break-and-burn method (Chilton and Beamish 1982) by ADF&G Sportfish Division staff in Homer, Alaska
+Ages will be determined from otoliths using the break-and-burn method (Chilton and Beamish 1982) by ADF&G Commercial Fisheries Division staff in Juneau, Alaska..

 Hepatosomatic Index (HSI)